 Archivists analyse and document records, plan and perform procedures for the safekeeping of records and historically valuable documents.
-This may include working closely with written records, files, maps, plans, letters, books, certificates, diaries and registers.
-Records also include other media such as photographs, films, sound recordings, microfilms and electronic or computer records.
+This may include working closely with written records, files, maps, plans, letters, books, certificates, diaries, registers. and electronic or computer records.

 Museum Technician